 Joo-yeon Jang is driving home to her fiancee Soon-hyun Kim when her car breaks down on a remote road.
 She is approached by a man who offers to help but instead abducts and then kills her.
 After her severed head is found, Soon-hyun swears that he will visit the same on the killer by ten thousand times.
 He takes a two-week leave of absence from his job as a National Intelligence Service agent.
 From Joo-yeon’s detective father, he obtains a list of the suspects and begins hounding and brutalising these, forcing them into confessions.
 Finally, he finds the serial killer, school bus driver Gyeongchul Jang.
 He beats and brutalises Gyeongchul Jang but refuses to kill him.
 Instead, he releases Gyeongchul Jang but places a tracer on his body and vehicle and follows him, continuing to break in and brutalise Gyeongchul with every move that he makes.
 However, Gyeongchul Jang comes to enjoy this game of cat and mouse and starts to turn the tables back on Soon-hyun.

 I Saw the Devil is a South Korean film that has gotten a considerable degree of buzz and was granted a wide release in US theatres.
 It comes from Kim Jee-woon, a director of increasing acclaim.
 Kim premiered with The Quiet Family (1998) whose greatest distinction was in being remade as Takashi Miike’s The Happiness of the Katakuris (2001), then found acclaim with the ghost story A Tale of Two Sisters (2003) and the gangster film A Bittersweet Life (2005), as well as the Western The Good, The Bad and the Weird (2008).
-Subequent to I Saw the Devil, he was brought to the US to make the Arnold Schwarzenegger action film The Last Stand (2013).
+Subsequent to I Saw the Devil, he was brought to the US to make the Arnold Schwarzenegger action film The Last Stand (2013), and then returned to Korea for the anime adaptation Inrang (2018).
 He has also made episodes of the genre anthologies Three/Three Extremes II (2002) and Doomsday Book (2012).

 I had no idea what to expect before sitting down to watch I Saw the Devil.
 The title suggested a Korean occult horror film whereas what transpires is mundane and without any fantastic elements.
 I Saw the Devil perhaps comes the closest to the ultra-violent revenge drama of fellow Korean Park Chan-wook’s Oldboy (2003).
 What we have seems in the mould of Death Wish (1974) wherein a hero goes on the personal vengeance trail determined to exterminate the serial killer who killed their loved one(s).
 The spin that I Saw the Devil places on this is to make the pursuing detective employ increasingly more brutal and extreme methods to enact vengeance with the two eventually engaging in a series of games with one another.